-The preparation of financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
+Accounts requiring significant estimates include accounts receivable and the collectability thereof, accrued liabilities, deferred revenue and employee future benefits.

 The amount of revenue recognized from the Ontario Ministry of Health and Long-Term Care [the "MOHLTC"] and Toronto Central Local Health Integration Network [the "TC-LHIN"] requires a number of estimates.
-UHN has entered into a number of accountability agreements with the TC-LHIN that set out the rights and obligations of the two parties in respect of funding provided to UHN by the TC-LHIN for fiscal year 2015.
+UHN has entered into a number of accountability agreements with the TC-LHIN that set out the rights and obligations of the two parties in respect of funding provided to UHN by the TC-LHIN for fiscal year 2016.